ValeriaOrtega/MineriaDeDatos/Unit1/Practices/readme.md

 colnames(Points) <- Seasons
 rownames(Points) <- Players

-#Re-create the plotting function
-myplot <- function(z, who=1:10) {
+//Re-create the plotting function myplot <- function(z, who=1:10) {
   matplot(t(z[who,,drop=F]), type="b", pch=15:18, col=c(1:4,6), main="Basketball Players Analysis")
   legend("bottomleft", inset=0.01, legend=Players[who], col=c(1:4,6), pch=15:18, horiz=F)
 }

-#Visualize the new matrices
+//Visualize the new matrices
 myplot(FreeThrows)
 myplot(FreeThrowsAttempts)

-#Part 1 - Free Throw Attempts Per Game (You will need the Games matrix)
-myplot (FreeThrowsAttempts / Games)
+//Part 1 - Free Throw Attempts Per Game (You will need the Games matrix) myplot (FreeThrowsAttempts / Games)
+//Notice how Chris Paul gets few attempts per game

-#Part 2 - Free Throw Accuracy
+//Part 2 - Free Throw Accuracy
 myplot (FreeThrows / FreeThrowsAttempts)

+*And yet Chris Paul's accuracy is one of the highest *Chances are his team would get more points if he had more FTA's *Also notice that Dwight Howard's FT Accuracy is extremely poor *compared to other players.
+If you recall, Dwight Howard's

-#Field Goal Accuracy was exceptional:
+//Field Goal Accuracy was exceptional: myplot(FieldGoals/FieldGoalAttempts)
-myplot(FieldGoals/FieldGoalAttempts)
+//How could this be?
+Why is there such a drastic difference? #We will see just now…

-#Part 3 - Player Style Patterns Excluding Free Throws
-myplot ((Points-FreeThrows) / FieldGoals)
+//Part 3 - Player Style Patterns Excluding Free Throws myplot ((Points-FreeThrows) / FieldGoals)

+//Because we have excluded free throws, this plot now shows us #the true representation of player style change.
+We can verify #that this is the case because all the marks without exception #on this plot are between 2 and 3.
+That is because Field Goals #can only be for either 2 points or 3 points.